pluginever/wc-min-max-quantities/readme.txt

 If you want to exclude a product or set custom rule for it then you have to do it from the product data tabs in the edit product section.
 Under the inventory tab, you will find the min/max options.
 To exclude a product from the global rule, you just have to leave the fields empty.
 Likewise, you can set custom min/max rules by inserting custom values.
 Important to note here that, you must enable the ***Ignore Global Min/Max Rules*** to flawlessly enjoy this feature.

-### 📢 CONTRIBUTE

-This may have bugs and/or a lack of features.
-If you want to contribute to this project, you are more than welcome.
-Please open an issue [**here**](https://github.com/pluginever/wc-min-max-quantities/issues).

-== Installation ==

-1. Upload `wc-minmax-quantities` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress

 ### 📢 Frequently Asked Questions

 **Which min/max rule takes priority over the other?**